Are you scoring in the 600–750 range on SAT Writing? Do you want to raise that score as high as possible—to a perfect 800?

 If we have a target score in mind, it helps to understand what you need to get that score on the actual test.

-Regardless, the safest thing to do is to aim for perfection.
+So the safest thing to do is to aim for perfection.
 On every practice test, you need to aim for a perfect raw score for an 800, and an essay score of at least 10.

-OK - so we've covered why scoring a higher Writing score is important, why you specifically are capable of improving your score, and the raw score you need to get to your target.
+OK—so we've covered why scoring a higher Writing score is important, why you specifically are capable of improving your score, and the raw score you need to get to your target.

 Now we'll get into the meat of the article: actionable strategies that you should use in your own studying to maximize your score improvement.